nylander/get_fasta_info/README.md

 #### Description:

-Perl-script to read FASTA-formatted file and report a tab-separated list of sequence length, sequence number (in file), file name, FASTA header
+Perl-script to read FASTA-formatted file and report a tab-separated list of sequence length, sequence number (in file), file name, FASTA header.

+Distributed under the MIT license.

 Can sort in ascending/descending order on sequence length.